Antfield-Creations/fafa-vae/journal/README.md

 required by the VQ-VAE architecture.
 This appears to work very well: already the latest run 2022-06-24_07h22m36s that I started dips below my best run so far on the first quarter of the training session.
 Whether it manages to settle into a loss lower than my best run so far at the tail end of the run remains to be seen in a couple of hours, but so far the run looks promising.

-UPDATE: the run suffers from the same collapse as the previous one.
+UPDATE: run 2022-06-24_07h22m36s suffered from the same collapse as the previous one.
 I'm lowering the learning rate from 3e-4 to 1e-4 in the hopes that that resolves the situation, otherwise I'm going to try and increase the size of the codebook in the hope that matters will improve.
+I also scheduled a new run with the same configuration as 2022-06-24_07h22m36s but with a codebook of 1024 embeddings instead of 512, just to see what it does.
+The scheduling effect of Kubernetes and Argo are very, very nice.
+Argo keeps the workflow in a queue, as I only have one GPU machine in my ML pool to save costs.
+But still it will schedule the workflow as soon as the previous one has finished.
+I'm starting to benefit from my cloud setup.
+It cost me quite a few days of churn to get it up and running, but I really like my cloud-MLOps setup, it's awesome.

 Also, on the "good news" side is that the training time of my models _halved_ over night from the 14th to the 15th.
 I'm looking into what changed during that time: I changed on both the 14th and the 15th the encoder output "rows" and